 - Educational history

-- Information about your parents and legal guardian
+- Information about your parents and legal guardians

 - Income and household expenses information

-Private lenders have a separate application and may ask for different information.
-You may also have to provide additional documentation, but some lenders will have some guidelines that will be similar to the FAFSA application.
-You should ask any questions you may have to the lending institution before taking out a loan with them.
+On the other hand, keep in mind that private lenders have a separate application and may ask for different information.
+You may also have to provide additional documentation.
+However, some lenders will have some guidelines that will be similar to the FAFSA application.